Removal from the St James Place and other lender panels: Why they do it and how to get reinstated

 • Failure to reapply to be on the St James Place convincing panel

-Questions St James Place panel reinstatement firms ask us
+How can we assist?
+St James Place panel reinstatement questions

-• Am I restricted as to the amount of occasions my practice can apply to get back on the St James Place conveyancing panel?
+• Am I restricted as to the number of times my law firm can submit applications to get back on the St James Place conveyancing panel?

 • Does the COLP in my firm need to sign the reinstatement application to the St James Place panel ?

-• What is the application procedures to be reinstated onto the St James Place conveyancing panel?
+• Is there a charge to be reinstated onto the St James Place conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking St James Place panel reinstatement is to ensure that your firm is not removed off of the St James Place conveyancing panel in the first place.